mchlltt/radar-cleaning/GitHub/Protocol.md

 2. These tablets are named "Rogue" and "Jubilee", which is what the COH team will know them as.
 3. One or both of these tablets will be at Center on Halsted.
 One of them may be downtown for study visits held downtown.
 4. Finding a time/opportunity to access these tablets is the most difficult part of this process.
-5. Once you have one of the tablets, log into it as `rsw888`.
+5. Once you have access to each tablet, log into it as `rsw888`.
 6. Open a Windows Explorer window.
 7. Find the `C:/` drive in the left-hand column of the window.
 8. Right-click the `C:/` drive label.